ligato/docs/docs/user-guide/concepts.md

 More information: [Redis documentation][redis-plugin]

-Redis is another type of in-memory data store, that can function as a database, cache or message broker.
+Redis is another type of in-memory data store that can function as a database, cache or message broker.

-Follow [this guide][redis-quickstart] to learn how to install `redis-server` on any machine.
+Instructions [here][redis-quickstart] on how to install a `redis-server` on any machine.

-The vpp-agent must start with the kvdbsync plugin using Redis as a connector (see code above or look over the code inside [this example][datasync-example]).
-Information where the Redis is running (IP address, port) must be provided to the vpp-agent at startup via the configuration file.
+The vpp-agent must start with the kvdbsync plugin using Redis as a connector (see code above or look over [this example][datasync-example]).
+Information where the Redis is running (IP address, port number) is defined in the .conf file and must be provided to the vpp-agent at startup.

 The content of the .yaml configuration file:
 ```yaml
 endpoint: localhost:6379
 ```

 The config file is provided to the vpp-agent using the flag `--redis-config=<path>`.
-See [guide to config files][list-of-supported] to learn more about Redis configuration.
+See [here][list-of-supported] to learn more about Redis configuration.

 Note that if the Redis config file is not provided, the connector plugin will not be started and no connection will be established.
 If the Redis server is not reachable, the vpp-agent may not start at all.